 Although Hampshire Ladies’ County Golf Association was formed in 1900, for some reason it took until 1923 before the first County Championship tournament was hosted by the association.
 Nowadays, HLCGA runs eleven competitions throughout the year for around five and a half thousand female members and five tournaments for affiliated clubs.
 The association also selects representative teams to play friendly and trophy inter-county matches.

 The variation of golf courses in the Hampshire region is second to none, ranging from the true links of Hayling to the classic heathlands of Liphook, Blackmoor and North Hants.
 The downlands of Hockley meld with the coastal cliff edge courses of Freshwater Bay and Barton-on-Sea.
 Combine the aforementioned with the New Forest course at Brokenhurst Manor and then add a sprinkle of parkland brilliance in the shape of Stoneham and you have a veritable golfing smorgasbord.

-Our Hampshire Best in County golf course rankings were updated in 2015.
-Click here to read the story.
+Our Hampshire Best in County rankings were updated in November 2019.
+Click the link to read the story.

 Need help booking a trip?
 We can help.Learn More

 Top 100 Courses By Country

 Don’t be the only one outside the ropes.